apoorvkh/torchrunx/README.md

 ## Minimal example

-Here's a simple example where we distribute `distributed_function` to two hosts (with 2 GPUs each):
+Here's a simple example where we distribute `train_model` to two hosts (with 2 GPUs each):

 ```python
 def train_model(model, dataset):